Editor’s Note: Activist Post does not endorse

 Michigan House Oversight Committee sent a

-to Dominion CEO John Poulos asking, yet again,
+follow-up letter to Dominion CEO John Poulos asking, yet again,

 to help answer a few questions to help lawmakers and voters better